doganulus/reelay/docs/gs_intro.md

 ![alt text](assets/gs_dow_diagram.png)

-An example behavior of the system would be a sequence of observations (data) as follows:
+For example, a **discrete time behavior** of the system would be a sequence of observations (data) as follows:

 | time (mins) | door_open | dow_suppressed | door_open_warning |
 |-------------|-----------|----------------|-------------------|